kuiperzone/PupNet-Deploy/README.md

 If you are using the AppImage deployment of PupNet, add it to your path and consider renaming the AppImage file to `pupnet` so that the instructions below will match your system.

-*If you like this project, don't forget to like and share.*

 **Out of the box**, PupNet can create AppImages on Linux and Zip files on all platforms.
 In order to build other deployments, however, you must first install the appropriate third-party builder tool against which PupNet will call.